The very first half marathon at Run Melbourne, I trained without any fuel, besides water.

 It’s important to train with what you will use, or what will be available to you on race day.

-This not only helps you to get use to eating while running, which is an acquired skill.
-You’ll soon learn that texture and eatability is just as important.
+This not only helps you to get used to eating while running, which is an acquired skill.
+You’ll soon learn that texture and eatability are just as important.
 If you can’t chew it you won’t eat it.

-Personally, hard muesli bars are a no go, I find them too chewy, and they hurt my jaw after a while.
-The softer variety, not a problem.
+Personally, hard muesli bars are a no-go, I find them too chewy, and they hurt my jaw after a while.
+The softer variety, is not a problem.

 During long training runs, I like to combine gels, along with real food, water and then an electrolyte like Trailbrew.